gantners/CarND-Vehicle-Detection/writeup_template.md

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the resulting bounding boxes

-### Here are 3 consecutive frames and their corresponding heatmaps and the resulting bounding boxes in pink:
+### Here are 3 mostly consecutive frames and their corresponding heatmaps and the resulting bounding boxes in pink:

 ![alt text][image5]
 ![alt text][image6]